blitfire/firewall-rules/README.md

 # Firewall Rules

-This is a project I worked on for university.
+This is a project I worked on for University.
 A client program can send messages to a server to:
 - Add rules
 - Check rules
 - Delete rules